Happy Self-Care Weekend! I`ve made some simple Self-Care practices for a Healthy Mind, Happy Body and a Holy Soul.

 Here is an exercise for stress-relief:

 When you are stressed your muscles will tense and your breathing will speed up and become increasingly shallow.
 This is an instinctive response known as the “flight or fight” mechanism.
-The stresses of the daily activities can trigger this response in your body during a day of your life.
+The stresses of the daily activities can trigger this response in your body during the day of your life.
 When you are stuck in traffic or faced with impossible deadlines at work or a constantly ringing phone.

 This exercise will help calm your mind in stressful situations.
 Start by sitting comfortably on a chair or in Padmasana (Lotus Pose) Then close your eyes and just watch your breathing rising and falling.
 Do not do anything else, and do not try to change or consciously slow your breathing.
 When you are ready begin step 1, below.